Gary E. Steinbauer

 Area of Emphasis

-Gary Steinbauer is an associate in the Environmental Group of Babst Calland.
-Mr. Steinbauer leverages his experience as a former lawyer for the U.S. EPA to help clients on a wide variety of matters arising under major federal and state environmental and regulatory programs.
+Gary Steinbauer is a shareholder in the Environmental Group of Babst Calland.
+Mr. Steinbauer advises clients on a wide variety of matters arising under major federal and state environmental regulatory programs.
 He provides strategic advice on permitting matters, day-to-day compliance needs, government investigations, and enforcement actions.
-Mr. Steinbauer regularly works with companies in the power generation and distribution, mining, metals, chemical, oil and gas, healthcare and other industrial sectors.
-He also represents municipalities, governmental, and non-governmental organizations.
+Mr. Steinbauer regularly works with companies in the chemical, mining, metals, oil and gas, petroleum refining, power generation and distribution, and other industrial sectors.

-Prior to joining Babst Calland, Mr. Steinbauer spent nearly eight years working as an attorney in Region 5 of the U.S. Environmental Protection Agency.
-While at the U.S. EPA, he handled civil enforcement matters brought under major federal environmental laws.
-Mr. Steinbauer also advised EPA regional program offices on permitting matters arising under the Clean Water Act’s NPDES program and the Clean Air Act’s Title V program.
+Prior to joining Babst Calland, Mr. Steinbauer served as an attorney in Region 5 of the U.S. Environmental Protection Agency.
+While at the U.S. EPA, he handled civil enforcement matters brought under major federal environmental laws, including the Clean Air Act, Clean Water Act, Comprehensive Environmental Response, Compensation and Liability Act, Emergency Planning and Community Right-to-Know Act, Federal Insecticide, Fungicide, and Rodenticide Act, Resource Conservation and Recovery Act, Safe Drinking Water Act, and Toxic Substances and Control Act.
+Mr. Steinbauer also advised EPA on permitting matters arising under the Clean Water Act’s NPDES program and the Clean Air Act’s Title V program.

 Mr. Steinbauer began his legal career practicing commercial litigation at an international law firm and as a judicial law clerk in the U.S. District Court for the Eastern District of Michigan.